J. Chein & Company

 In the mid-1960s, Hoffman retired.
 Soon thereafter, the United States Government began to regulate the toy industry, in particular, the dangers posed by the sharp edges of metal toys.
 Stamped metal toy manufacturers were required to comply with federal regulations.
 Consequently, most U.S. tin toy manufacturers abandoned the material in favor of more easily compliant plastic and soft materials.
 Chein's management did not believe that plastic toys were as durable as metal toys, and the cost of retooling their tin toys to meet federal regulations was cost-prohibitive, so they phased out their tin toy manufacturing and diversified into other markets.
 Chein acquired the Learning Aids Group and its lines of educational materials, as well as its Renwal Plastics division.
 Renwal produced the successful series of anatomical kits that included "The Visible Man", "Visible Woman", "Visible Head" and "Visible Dog" models, as well as scale model vehicle kits.

-One of the final original Chein toy products, and one of its most complicated, was the electromechanical "Piano Lodeon", a child-sized player piano.
+One of the original Chein In the mid-1935 toy products, and one of its most complicated, was the electromechanical "Piano Lodeon", a child-sized player piano.
 It utilized a combination of plastic and tin, and a mechanism that used spooled rolls of punched paper with well-known songs programmed onto them.
 A total of approximately 50 tunes were available.
 The piano's keyboard was actuated by a vacuum produced by an electric fan, with a rubber tube connecting each key with a corresponding hole in the front of the piano's housing.
 When a hole punched in the paper passed over one of these holes, it caused the correct key to strike tuned tines inside the case, producing the desired tune.
 The keyboard could also be played manually.
 The device was never financially successful for Chein due to its complexity, high price and the rise to dominance of purely electronic musical instruments.

 In the late-1960s, Chein entered into a licensing agreement to produce "Peanuts" characters, which continued through the early-1970s.
 In the mid-1970s, Chein sold its Renwal division and focused upon manufacturing lithographed sheet steel housewares such as kitchen canister sets and wastebaskets, under the brand Cheinco.
 They also produced licensed metal containers for food brands such as Heinz, Sunkist and Maxwell House.
 In 1979, toy manufacturing was phased out entirely.
 In the late-1980s, Cheinco was sold to the Atlantic Can Company, who then changed its name to Atlantic Cheinco Corporation.
 The company was beset with manufacturing problems resulting from environmental issues which in 1992 resulted in them filing for bankruptcy protection.
 Atlantic Cheinco's assets were then purchased by Ellisco of Pennsylvania, which was a division of CSS Industries.
 In 1994, CSS then sold Ellisco to the Baltimore-based U.S. Can Company, who continue to produce stamped metal products.